Monk parakeet: Puerto Rico

-New Zealand
+New Zealand/Australia

-Auckland has banned the sale, breeding, and distribution of monk parakeets since September 1, 2022.
-However, pre-existing monk parakeets can be kept.
-Monk parakeets, among some other parrots, have been cited to be pests that compete with native birds and damage native trees.
+New Zealand has been identified as at a high risk of invasion by the monk parakeet, given its favourable habitat and climate conditions, and its captive population on the island.
+Auckland has banned the sale, breeding, and distribution of monk parakeets since September 1, 2022, however, pre-existing monk parakeets can be kept.
+Monk parakeets, among some other parrots, have been classified as pests that compete with native birds and damage native trees.

+Australia is at risk for many of the same reasons as New Zealand, and large cities have reported high frequencies of escape incidents by this species.
+It is one of the most common bird species reported missing on lost pet websites.

+Diet

+Monk parakeets are primarily herbivorous, though they are technically omnivorous, eating things such as insects and worms.
+Their diet mostly consists of seeds, fruits and vegetables, and grains.

 As pets

 Monk parakeets are highly intelligent, social birds.
 Those kept as pets routinely develop vocabularies of scores of words and phrases.

-Due to this early speaking ability, it is overtaking the cockatiel as the favourite bird to teach to talk.
-Another contributing factor to growing popularity is that this bird has a shorter lifespan and lower price than African grey parrots.
+Monk parakeets often times form deep bonds with a single bird or caretaker, and these bonds usually last for life.

+The monk parakeet is considered quite egocentric in its behavior, often wanting to be at the center of attention and becoming aggressive if they feel that they are unpleased with your attention.

-Because of monk parakeets' listing as an agricultural pest and invasive species, the U.S. states of California, Colorado, Georgia, Kansas, Kentucky, Hawaii, Maine, New Jersey, Pennsylvania, Tennessee, Wisconsin, and Wyoming, as well as Western Australia outlaw their sale and ownership.
+Because of monk parakeets' listing as an agricultural pest and invasive species, the U.S. states of California, Colorado, Georgia, Hawaii, Idaho, Kansas, Kentucky, Maine, New Jersey, Pennsylvania, Tennessee, Wisconsin, and Wyoming, as well as Western Australia outlaw their sale and ownership.
 In Connecticut, ownership is permitted, but sale and breeding are prohibited.
 In New York and Virginia, one can own monk parakeets with banding and registration.
 In Rhode Island, an exotic animal possession permit is required for ownership.
 In Ohio, owning one is legal if the bird's flight feathers are clipped or it is incapable of free flight.